Phocion

 Phocion was a successful politician of Athens.
 He believed that extreme frugality was the condition for virtue and lived in accord with this; consequently, he was popularly known as "The Good."
 Further, people thought that Phocion was the most honest member of the Athenian Assembly.
 However, within this chamber, Phocion's tendency to strong opposition relegated him to a solitary stand against the entire political class.
 Nonetheless, by both his individual prestige and his military expertise, which was acquired by the side of Chabrias, Phocion was elected strategos numerous times, with a record 45 terms in office.
 Thus, during most of his 84 years of life, Phocion occupied the most important Athenian offices.

 In the late 320s, when Macedon gained complete control of Athens (under Antipater), though somewhat compromised, Phocion defended both the urban center and its citizens.
 He even refused to comply with some dishonorable requests of the enemy.
 However, his stance put Phocion in opposition to both Polyperchon, the regent of Macedon, and most free Athenians.
 Polyperchon sent him back to Athens, where he was sentenced to death for treason by the then-restored popular assembly.

 Early life

 Phocion's grandfather was perhaps the trierarch Phocion who was killed at the Battle of Cynossema in 411 BC.

 During his youth, Phocion sought to study liberal notions.
-He was both Plato's pupil and Xenocrates' friend.
+He was both Plato's pupil and Xenocrates's friend.
 Through such philosophical education, Phocion was of virtuous moral character and he used to give prudent advice.
 This academic training left its mark upon him, but it was as a soldier rather than as a philosopher that he first came to notice.

-His austere lifestyle

-The Athenians recognized that Phocion was honest and he was respected as such.
-He had a reserved demeanor; he was never seen either laughing or weeping.
-Indeed, he appeared quite severe, and was often feared by those meeting him for first time.

-Phocion believed that the frugality proved his own virtue.
-He was never seen at the public baths.
-Both on the Athenian streets and on campaign, he walked around wearing a simple tunic and without shoes.
-He only made an exception in extreme cold, wearing a cloak, so other soldiers said that Phocion gave a meteorological indication.